-- 1. The Trust Agreement is a valid and binding obligation of the Commission, enforceable in accordance with its terms, and the 2018 Series A Bonds are valid and binding obligations of the State of Ohio (the "State"), enforceable in accordance with their terms. - 2.
-The 2018 Series A Bonds constitute special obligations of the State, and the principal of and interest on (collectively, "debt service") the 2018 Series A Bonds, together with debt service on any other obligations issued and outstanding on a parity with the 2018 Series A Bonds as provided in the Trust Agreement, are payable solely from and secured by the System Pledged Revenues and certain funds established under the Trust Agreement, as provided in the Trust Agreement.
-The payment of debt service on the 2018 Series A Bonds is not secured by an obligation or pledge of any money raised by taxation, and the 2018 Series A Bonds do not represent or constitute a general obligation or a pledge of the faith and credit of the Commission, the State or any of its political subdivisions.
+- 1. The Trust Agreement is a valid and binding obligation of the Commission, enforceable in accordance with its terms, and the 2020 Series A Bonds are valid and binding obligations of the State of Ohio (the "State"), enforceable in accordance with their terms. - 2.
+The 2020 Series A Bonds constitute special obligations of the State, and the principal of and interest on (collectively, "debt service") the 2020 Series A Bonds, together with debt service on any other obligations issued and outstanding on a parity with the 2020 Series A Bonds as provided in the Trust Agreement, are payable solely from and secured by the System Pledged Revenues and certain funds established under the Trust Agreement, as provided in the Trust Agreement.
+The payment of debt service on the 2020 Series A Bonds is not secured by an obligation or pledge of any money raised by taxation, and the 2020 Series A Bonds do not represent or constitute a general obligation or a pledge of the faith and credit of the Commission, the State or any of its political subdivisions.

-3. Interest on the 2018 Series A Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and is not an item of tax preference for purposes of the federal alternative minimum tax; however, interest on the 2018 Series A Bonds is included in the calculation of a corporation's adjusted current earnings for purposes of, and thus may be subject to, the corporate alternative minimum tax (applicable only to taxable years beginning before January 1, 2018).
-Interest on, and any profit made on the sale, exchange or other disposition of, the 2018 Series A Bonds are exempt from all Ohio state and local taxation, except the estate tax, the domestic insurance company tax, the dealers in intangibles tax, the tax levied on the basis of the total equity capital of financial institutions, and the net worth base of the corporate franchise tax.
-We express no opinion as to any other tax consequences regarding the 2018 Series A Bonds.
+3. Interest on the 2020 Series A Bonds is not excluded from gross income for federal income tax purposes.
+Interest on, and any profit made on the sale, exchange or other disposition of, the 2020 Series A Bonds are exempt from all Ohio state and local taxation, except the estate tax, the domestic insurance company tax, the dealers in intangibles tax, the tax levied on the basis of the total equity capital of financial institutions, and the net worth base of the corporate franchise tax.
+We express no opinion as to any other tax consequences regarding the 2020 Series A Bonds.